cpuncekar/MAT-Holdings-Inc-Website-Landing-Page-Redesign/README.md

 ## 📝 Next Steps (If This Were a Full Project)
 - Expand beyond homepage/landing page → About, Industries, Careers, Contact, All other pages needed
-- Layer in SEO optimization, analytics, and performance tuning
+- Add in about information section to the top of the homepage
 - Create a unified design system for consistent branding across all pages
 - Would of course add in actual logos, real copy, and images
+- Layer in SEO optimization, analytics, and performance tuning

 ## Issues with AI/ what it is Good For
 - AI is great to get ideas out there and experiment